 Gluten Free Menu

-Although Café prepay is now call "myschoolbucks", you will still need to register for a new student account.
-You may begin registering for "myschoolbucks" today.
-Same Great Service, Same Great Company - just new name.
-If your student had money remaining from last school year - it will reflect in their balance for this school year.
+.com link.
+You may register for your students private account using their student ID number or birth date.
+If your student had money remaining from last school year - it will reflect in their balance for this upcoming school year.
 For our "myschoolbucks" hot line help - call 1855-832-5226

 Reminder to Parents: